 DCNR Facilities – What’s Open and Closed

-All DCNR lands including trails, lakes, rivers, streams, forests, roads, and parking areas are accessible statewide for recreation; however, the availability of facilities varies.
+All DCNR lands including trails, lakes, rivers, streams, forests, roads, and parking areas are accessible statewide for recreation.

-Campsites and cabins should only be used by members living in the same household as part of COVID-19 mitigation efforts.
+- Overnight facilities should only be used by members living in the same household

-People should not travel long distances for outdoor recreation; and instead should look for opportunities close to home.
+- People should not travel long distances for outdoor recreation; and instead look for opportunities close to home

 Visitors can help keep state parks and forest lands safe by following these practices:

 - Bring a bag and either carry out your trash or dispose of it properly

 - Clean up after pets